bradymholt/dbup-sqlserver-scripting/README.md

 1. Run `New-Migration` from the Package Manager Console
 2. Edit the newly created .sql file in the \Migrations folder.
 3. Run `Start-Migrations` to migrate the database.
-Notice in the output, your changed object definitions have been saved/updated.
+Notice in the output; your changed object definitions have been saved/updated.

 By default, the definitions are saved in the \Definitions folder in the root of your project.  **The definitions will not be *included* in the Visual Studio Project so to see them from within Visual Studio you will need to use the *Show All Files* (refresh) option in Solution Explorer**.